-Those forecasts are dependent on the company's related parties, CLV Finance UK Limited, CLV (St Andrews) UK Limited and CLV Salford not seeking repayment of the amounts currently due to the company, which at 30 June 2021 amounted to CLV Finance UK Limited (£23,653,748), CLV (St Andrews) UK Limited (£1,933,579) and CLV Salford (£2,693,880).
-These related parties have indicated that they do not intend to seek repayment of these amounts for the period of at least twelve months from the date of signing these financial statements.
-In addition CLV UK Accommodation Holdings PTY Limited have indicated its intention to provide additional financial support for at least 12 months from the date of approval of these financial statements.
+Those forecasts are dependent on the company's fellow subsidiary company, CLV Finance UK Limited not seeking repayment of the amounts currently due to the company, which at 30 June 2021 amounted to £4,161,000.
+CLV Finance UK Limited has indicated that it does not intend to seek repayment of these amounts for at least 12 months from the date of approval of the financial statements.
 As with any company placing reliance on other group entities for financial support, the directors acknowledge that there can be no certainty that this support will continue although, at the date of approval of these financial statements, they have no reason to believe that it will not do so.